-- There can be many years between exposure to risk factors & cancer development, which makes it difficult to prove connections. - For example, lung cancer may not occur until 30 years after a person starts smoking - To reduce your risk, avoid risk factors whenever possible - Today we will focus on things you can do to reduce your cancer risk.
+- There can be many years between exposure to risk factors & cancer development, which makes it difficult to prove connections. - For example, lung cancer may not occur until 30 years after a person starts smoking - Today we will focus on things you can do to reduce your cancer risk.
 These things can be addressed at the state, community, and individual levels.